 World Humanitarian Day is an opportunity to celebrate, learn from, and support humanitarians around the world.

-What is World Humanitarian Day?
+What is the meaning of World Humanitarian Day?

 World Humanitarian Day is an annual international holiday that celebrates people who help other people.
 In honor of active humanitarians, and humanitarians who have lost their lives in the line of duty, the holiday is an opportunity to celebrate and recognize this important work.